-Small cell carcinoma of the bladder: review of the literature and case report.
+Long time survival in small cell carcinoma of the bladder: a case report

-Abstract
+Abstract:

-Small cell carcinoma of the bladder only accounts for 0,35 â€" 1% of all bladder cancers.
+Small cell carcinoma of the bladder only accounts for 0,35 - 1% of all bladder cancers.
 It is a rare, but aggressive tumor.
 As for other types of bladder cancer, first symptoms are most often painless hematuria.
 The clinical presentation does not differ from other bladder cancers and work-up to diagnosis is mostly identical.
 Literature regarding small cell bladder cancer is not extensive.
 Only a few non-randomized prospective trials are available.
 Treatment options are multiple and meanly based on institutional retrospective data.
 As other anaplastic tumors, small cell bladder cancer has a poor prognosis given the high risk for metastatic disease.
 Different treatment options have been published over the past several years.
-With time, two commonly used treatment schedules remain for limited disease: neo-adjuvant chemotherapy in combination with cystectomy and chemo-radiation therapy after initial transurethral resection of the bladder wall.
+With time, two commonly used treatment schedules remain for limited disease: neo-adjuvant chemotherapy in combination with cystectomy and chemoradiation therapy after initial transurethral resection of the bladder wall.
 These two options seem to be accepted.
 Even at an early stage, non - muscle invasive, this radical treatment is required because SCC of the bladder has a propensity for early metastasis.
 SCC of the bladder has a poor prognosis, long-term survival percentage remains low.
-We performed a review of the literature and report on the case of a 76-years old woman who was treated nine years ago by neo-adjuvant chemotherapy followed by radiation therapy.
+We report the case of a 76-years old woman who was treated nine years ago by neo-adjuvant chemotherapy followed by radiation therapy.
+A review of the literature on this topic is also presented.